jsalignon/cactus/docs/3_Inputs/config.md

 - **_params.use_input_control_**: Should a gDNA input control be used for ATAC-Seq analysis to remove [greylist regions](https://rdrr.io/bioc/DiffBind/man/dba.blacklist.html) with DiffBind, and for some quality control analysis steps.
 Default: false.

-# Processes    <!-- run this script: docs/util/get_all_parameters.sh and then use this file: docs/3_Inputs/all_config_entries.txt ; note that the last .md files need manual input for the default since they span multiple lines (for Figures.md and Tables.md)-->
+# Processes    <!-- run this script: docs/util/get_all_parameters.sh and then use this file: docs/3_Inputs/all_config_entries.txt ; note that the last .md files need manual input for the default since they span multiple lines (for Figures.md and Tables.md) ; not also that the macs promoter parameters are duplicated 3 times and need to be removed ; also the memory_picard_ and deeptools__binsize_bigwig_creation_ parameters are duplicated and should be cleaned-->

 ## 1. Preprocessing: ATAC_peaks